Choose another writer in this calendar:

 The main characters are Leopold Bloom, a Jewish advertising canvasser, his wife Molly, and Stephen Dedalus, the hero from Portrait of the Artist as a Young Man.
 They are intended to be modern counterparts of Telemachus, Ulysses, and Penelope.
 Barmaids are the famous Sirens.
 One of the models for Bloom was Ettore Schmitz (Italo Svevo), a novelist and businessman who was Joyce's student at the Berlitz school in Trieste.
 The story, using stream-of-consciousness technique, parallel the major events in Odysseus' journey home.
 However, Bloom's adventures are less heroic and his homecoming is less violent.
 Bloom makes his trip to the underworld by attending a funeral at Glasnevin Cemetary.
 "We are praying now for the repose of his soul.
 Hoping you're well and not in hell.
 Nice change of air.
 Out of the fryingpan of life into the fire of purgatory."
 The paths of Stephen and Bloom cross and recross through the day.
 Joyce's technical innovations in the art of the novel include an extensive use of interior monologue; he used a complex network of symbolic parallels drawn from the mythology, history, and literature.

-From 1917 to 1930 Joyce endured several eye operations, being totally blind for short intervals.
-(According to tradition, Homer was also blind.)
-In March 1923 Joyce began in Paris his second major work, Finnegans Wake, suffering at the same time chronic eye troubles caused by glaucoma.
+In March 1923 Joyce began his second major work, Finnegans Wake, suffering at the same time chronic eye troubles caused by glaucoma.
 The first segment of the novel appeared in Ford Madox Ford's transatlantic review in April 1924, as part of what Joyce called Work in Progress.
 Wake occupied Joyce's time for the next sixteen years – its final version was completed late in 1938.
+Occasionally he gave readings from his new material.
 A copy of the novel was present at Joyce's birthday celebration on February 1939.

 Joyce's daughter Lucia, born in Trieste in 1907, became Carl Jung's patient in 1934.
 In her teens, she studied dance, and later The Paris Times praised her skills as choreocrapher, linguist, and performer.
 With her father she collaborated in Pomes Penyeach (1927), for which she did some illustrations.
 Lucia's great love was Samuel Beckett, who was not interested in her.
 In the 1930s, she started to behave erratically.
 At the Burghölz psychiatric clinic in Zürich, where Jung worked, she was diagnosed schizophrenic.
 Joyce was left bitter at Jung's analysis of his daughter – Jung thought she was too close with her father's psychic system.
 In revenge, Joyce played in Finnegans Wake with Jung's concepts of Animus and Anima.
 Lucia died in a mental hospital in Northampton, England, in 1982.